KVIV

-KVIV (1340 AM, "Radio Victoria") is a radio station broadcasting a Spanish Christian format.
-Licensed to El Paso, Texas, United States, the station is currently owned by El Paso y Juárez Compañerismo-Cristiano.
+KVIV (1340 AM, "Radio Victoria") is a commercial radio station licensed to El Paso, Texas, United States.
+Owned by El Paso y Juárez Compañerismo-Cristiano, the station features a Spanish-language Christian radio format.
+It airs a mix of talk and teaching shows along with Christian music aimed at Spanish-speaking listeners in El Paso and across the border in Ciudad Juárez.